Key Takeaway

 GLP-1 medications use a gradual dose escalation schedule to minimize side effects.
 You start at a low dose and increase every four weeks until you reach your target therapeutic dose.

 For semaglutide, the starting dose is 0.25 mg weekly.
-For tirzepatide, it is 2.5 mg weekly.
+For tirzepatide, it's 2.5 mg weekly.
 These starting doses are primarily designed for tolerability rather than maximum efficacy.
-You will experience some appetite reduction and early blood sugar improvement at these doses, but they are not the doses that produce the significant weight loss seen in clinical trials.
+You'll experience some appetite reduction and early blood sugar improvement at these doses, but they aren't the doses that produce the significant weight loss seen in clinical trials.

 During the first month, most patients lose two to four pounds.
 Some lose more, some less.
 The focus during this period should be on tolerability and building good dietary habits rather than expecting dramatic results.